ESPRESSO-FOCUSED PICKS

 add

-If you drink light-to-medium roasts and value clarity, SSP High-Uniformity burrs transform the DF64 into a $1,500 performer.
+If you drink light-to-medium roasts and value clarity, SSP High-Uniformity burrs transform the DF64 into a premium-tier performer.
 For traditional espresso with dark roasts, the stock burrs are sufficient.